1. Cover the basics

 Your stage design will create the parameters for every other visual element you bring in.
 It will also have a huge impact on the crowd’s experience of the event.
 The size and layout of your venue are the first things to take into account.
 The type of staging suitable for a stadium will be far different from what would be reasonable in an intimate venue.

 Once you’ve narrowed down your options based on these parameters, you’ll need to consider the nature of the performance.
 Low, wide stages are great for bands playing in smaller indoor venues.
-If you have more space to play with and the performers will be moving around, you could consider something more out there, like a circular central stage with a 360-degree audience area.
+If you have more space to play with and the performers will be moving around, you could consider something more out there, like a circular central stage with LED Screens For Events and a 360-degree audience area.

 4. Consider video mapping